-This ceremony is to celebrate the many accomplishments of our student nominees!
-Nominating managers along with the family and friends of our esteemed nominees will be invited to this reception as we formally acknowledge their talent, excellent service, dedication, and commitment to the University.
+Managers who submitted letters of recognition along with the family and friends of our esteemed students will be in attendance as we formally acknowledge the students’ talent, excellent service, dedication, and commitment to the University.

 Student Employee Appreciation Week

-Managers are encouraged to celebrate the many contributions of their student staff and to acknowledge their excellent work.
+Managers are encouraged to honor their student staff during this special week.
 Be creative, intentional, but most importantly, have fun!

-Thank you in advance for creating a memorable week for our student employees so they know they are important and invaluable to our community!
+Thank you in advance for creating a memorable week for our student employees to demonstrate how invaluable they are to the PLNU community!